MisterHims/DnD5e-WildShape-Macro/README.md

 ### Homogenize animation

 For a better animation, make the ratio size of your original token be the same as the new token form (0.5 and 0.5, 0.8 and 0.8, 1 and 1, ...).

-### Add another WildShape to a different actor

-If you want to make another WildShape for a different token, you can duplicate the "WildShape Macro" and name that duplication as you wish (for exemple "Eliot WildShape to Bear Macro").

-Then you make another WildShape 'item' and change the macro.execute from his "WildShape effect" with the new name (like "Eliot WildShape to Bear Macro").

-Don't forget to change the IDs and name in that new created macro

 ## Configuration